 Imagine you're standing in front of a perfectly still lake.
-You see your reflection staring back at you, an exact mirror image.
+On top of that, you see your reflection staring back at you, an exact mirror image.
 Now, picture a straight rope stretched across the surface of the water, acting as a dividing line.
-What if you could somehow pick up your reflected image and flip it over that rope, placing it on the other side of the lake, an equal distance away?
+So naturally, what if you could somehow pick up your reflected image and flip it over that rope, placing it on the other side of the lake, an equal distance away?
 That, in essence, is what reflecting a point over a line entails.

 Reflecting a point over a line is a fundamental concept in geometry with applications stretching far beyond theoretical mathematics.
 From creating symmetrical designs in art and architecture to calculating signal paths in physics, understanding reflections unlocks a powerful tool for problem-solving and creative expression.
 It's a transformation that preserves distances and angles, offering a unique perspective on spatial relationships.